What is St. Paul's Church like? What kind of church are you?

 However, we are part of the Willow Creek Association.
 Our statement of faith is adopted from them.

-Again, we are an independent, congregational church.
-That means our members elect the leadership of the church.
+As a congregational church, our members elect the leadership of the church.
 Our members elect our pastor.
 Our members elect our board.
 Additionally, our members approve the annual budget.
+Read more about church membership here.